stacks-network/stacks-core/blockstack_resolver/README.md

-ONS Server
+Openname-resolver
 =======

 ## Overview:

-ONS-server is meant to be a highly scalable server for [Openname System](https://openname.org).
-It is meant to be blockchain-agnostic (currently uses the Namecoin blockchain) and is primarily meant for scaling read-only calls to the underlying blockchain.
-For achieving high throughput ons-server loads the entire namespace into memcached and then keeps the in-memory copy consistent with the blockchain.
+Openname-resolver is a highly scalable server for [Openname System](https://openname.org).
+It resolves opennames (usernames) to profile data.
+It is blockchain-agnostic (currently uses the Namecoin blockchain) and is primarily meant for scaling read-only calls to the underlying blockchain.
+For achieving high throughput openname-resolver loads the entire namespace into memcached and then keeps the in-memory copy consistent with the blockchain.
 Read-only calls never hit disk and their scalability is completely decoupled from the scalability properties of the underlying database.

 ## Setup Instructions:

-ONS-server requires memcached:
+Openname-resolver requires memcached:

 ```
 sudo apt-get install memcached libmemcached-dev zlib1g-dev